 - Mood Whiplash: The entire episode is full of them:

-- Auton!Rory crying, holding (an Only Mostly Dead, but Rory thinks he's killed her) Amy in his arms... only for the Doctor, wearing a Fez and carrying a mop, to appear from nowhere.
+- Auton!Rory crying, holding (an Only Mostly Dead, but Rory thinks he's killed her) Amy in his arms... only for the Doctor, wearing a fez and carrying a mop, to appear from nowhere.

-- Amy grabbing the Doctor's Fez, throwing it up in the air and River shooting it is awesome, which then becomes terrifying as you hear the Dalek.
+- Amy grabbing the Doctor's fez, throwing it up in the air and River shooting it is awesome, which then becomes terrifying as you hear the Dalek.

 - The scene where the Doctor zips around creating a bunch of Stable Time Loops to position things the way he needs them is pretty funny, until, abruptly and without warning, it isn't: a singed and nearly dead Doctor pops in from the future and, to the gang's horror, apparently dies right in front of them.

-- Makes much more sense, while being no less awesome, after season 6.
+- Mundane Made Awesome: River and Amy move like a single unit to destroy the Doctor's fez.
+It makes much more sense, while being no less awesome, after season 6.
 Well... as much as things can make sense in Doctor Who.

 - The Night That Never Ends: Sort of.
-There's day and night, thanks to the exploding TARDIS standing in for our sun, but no stars.
+There's day and night, thanks to the exploding TARDIS standing in for our Sun, but no stars.

 - Ninja Pirate Zombie Robot: The teaser at the end: an Egyptian goddess, on the Orient Express, IN SPACE!

-- Noodle Implements: When we first see the Doctor time travel to see Rory at the start, the fez and mop definitely come across as these (though we do get to see where they come from later on).
+- Noodle Implements: When we first see the Doctor time travel to see Rory at the start, the fez and mop definitely come across as these (though we get to see where they come from later on).

 - Noodle Incident:

 - How Rory stayed out of trouble "unsuccessfully".

 - River once dated a Nestene duplicate.